monke-systems/nestjs-starter/README.md

 4. Healthcheck
 5. Metrics (prometheus)

-Starter rules:
+Essential subjects:

-1. Each module should address the question "why is this added to the starter?"
+1. Each module should answer the question "Why include it in the starter?"
 2. Each module should be configurable with the internal configuration module.
 3. The starter should be easily extendable and not hinder application customization.
+4. Prohibition on inventing wheels.

 ## Installation steps